Proprioception & Body Awareness

 • Play a game like Simon Says or do the Hokey Pokey to practice moving different body parts ("put your left leg in, put your left leg out…")

-Another way you can help improve body awareness and proprioception is to wear JCalmcare calming sensory clothing.
-Providing 24/7 sensory input and support, the gentle compression helps improve body awareness, posture and depth perception.
-Sensory clothing can also calm down the body, reduce stress and increase overall wellbeing.
+Another way to improve body awareness and proprioception is to wear Calmcare calming sensory clothing.
+The gentle compression provides 24/7 sensory input and support, helping improve body awareness, posture, and depth perception.
+Sensory clothing can also calm the body, reduce stress, and increase overall well-being.